kaba2/pastel/example/NearestNeighbour/readme.txt

 Similarly, you can erase points by pushing the right mouse button.

-When spraying new points, the kd-tree can become unoptimal, (especially if the new points extend the bounding box of the tree).
-The optimality can be regained by computing the kd-tree from the start by using the number keys.
+When spraying new points, the tree can become unoptimal, (especially if the new points extend the bounding box of the tree).
+The optimality can be regained by recomputing the tree (see keys below).

 Adaptation to removal
 ---------------------

-When you erase points, the kd-tree adapts itself by decreasing the level of detail in the subdivision.
+When you erase points, the tree adapts itself by decreasing the level of detail in the subdivision.
 These subtrees are not actually removed but just taken out of consideration to speed up searches.
 You can